ethereum/remix-ide/docs/tutorial_debug.md

 Then click the `Donate` button.

-This will send the Ether to the the function.
+This will send the Ether to the function.

 Because we are using the `JavaScript VM`, everything happens almost instantly.
 (If we had been using Injected Web 3, then we would have to need to approve the transaction, pay for gas and wait for the transaction to get mined.)